Toloka/docs/en/guide/concepts/frequent-customer-errors.md

 ## Examples of problems {#examples-of-errors}

-### New users aren't joining the project
+{% cut "New Tolokers aren't joining the project" %}

 Reason: the project has a pool that can only be accessed through [training](train.md), but the training itself is closed.

 {% cut "Solutions" %}

-- If you disabled the training on purpose or you plan to open it periodically because you don't need a large flow of users, then everything is fine.
+- If you disabled the training on purpose or you plan to open it periodically because you don't need a large flow of Tolokers, then everything is fine.

-- When labeling has stopped for the project and you are no longer selecting users for the [exam pool](../../glossary.md#exam), just close it.
+- When labeling has stopped for the project and you are no longer selecting Tolokers for the [exam pool](../../glossary.md#exam), just close it.

-- If you don't need regular labeling and you don't want users to go through training for no reason, close the pool that the training is associated with.
+- If you don't need regular labeling and you don't want Tolokers to go through training for no reason, close the pool that the training is associated with.

 - If you didn't plan to close the training or didn't know that the training should be open, make the necessary changes to the project settings.

 {% endcut %}

+{% endcut %}

-### Tolokers are leaving the project
+{% cut "Tolokers are leaving the project" %}

 Reasons:

-- Tasks don't match the [requirements](unwanted.md), and users refuse to complete them.
+- Tasks don't match the [requirements](unwanted.md), and Tolokers refuse to complete them.

 - Tasks are too complex.